yeaeunkwon/INFO555_PJ1/README.md

 on the M3CoT dataset, addressing multiple do- mains such as mathematics, science, and com- monsense.
+![system](https://github.com/user-attachments/assets/9bfea4bd-c6df-4186-bfb9-979f9309e728)
 ### Paper
-I couldn't upload the paper in this repository because of the error that says "Unable to render code block".
-So, I uploaded the paper to my Drive, and this is the link to the [file](https://drive.google.com/file/d/195ztptTjsfzqGNOEEseaiaTU_CCnlfIF/view?usp=sharing) : https://drive.google.com/file/d/195ztptTjsfzqGNOEEseaiaTU_CCnlfIF/view?usp=sharing
+You can find the paper in this [link](https://drive.google.com/file/d/195ztptTjsfzqGNOEEseaiaTU_CCnlfIF/view?usp=sharing) because of uploading problem of the paper in this repository.
-### Problem
-This project investigates the text-only LLM(GPT-3.5-turbo) on VQA task with image description instead of the orginal images.
-![system](https://github.com/user-attachments/assets/9bfea4bd-c6df-4186-bfb9-979f9309e728)

 ### Dataset
 M3CoT, which is multi-modal and multi-domain dataset, from HuggingFace libraray is used for the VQA task.
 [Dataset](https://huggingface.co/datasets/LightChen2333/M3CoT)